Wood and Marble Spaces to Inhale in Deeply

 Two weeks since then and the world has dramatically changed.

-Minnesota Sinfonia concert, featuring world-renowned violinist Ilya Kaler.
-His renditions of Antonin Dvorak's Romance stirred our spirits, swirling through the giant marble-carved cathedral to hang majestic in the air.
+Two weeks ago, though, on March 7th, hundreds of us had crowded into St. Mary’s Basilica for a free Minnesota Sinfonia concert, featuring world-renowned violinist Ilya Kaler.
+His renditions of Antonin Dvorak’s Romance stirred our spirits, swirling through the giant marble-carved cathedral to hang majestic in the air.

 With newly-fledged precautions to reports of Corona Virus overseas, it still seemed so far off on that March 7th Saturday.
 We stood in line at Cafe Latte, ordering colorful salads, crusty mini baguettes, and tall luscious cheesecakes.
 Carefully washing our hands, using napkins to grab bread rolls and utensils seemed safe and ahead of our times, a “wise but early precaution,” we wondered silently.